Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 When I did my data analysis I did not include all parameters.
 The reason I did this was to simplify my life, and to reduce any confounders to the random forest regressor I built, as well as to generate clear graphs.

 In this readme file, I will take you through my process of data cleaning, analysis/visualization, and model building.
-I have also attached my code for data cleaning, the cleaned csv file, my code for data visualization, and my code for the random forest regressor.
+I have also attached my code for data cleaning, the cleaned csv file, my code for data visualization (some graphs added later on- so not fully up to date), and my code for the random forest regressor.

 ---
 ## Data Cleaning